Fish Burritos

 By Updated on

-These Ancho Chili Citrus Fish Burritos are the ultimate weeknight dinner.
-Quick to prepare, packed with bold flavors, and endlessly customizable (plus kids love them!).
-With a mix of smoky ancho chili powder, zesty citrus, and fresh toppings, these burritos bring a healthy and satisfying meal to the table in no time.
+These Fish Burritos are the ultimate easy weeknight dinner.
+They're ready in 20 minutes, packed with flavor, and endlessly customizable (plus kids love them!).
+With a mix of smoky ancho chili powder, zesty citrus, and fresh toppings, these burritos have it all.

 325 CAL 38g CARBS 9g FAT 35g PROTEIN 4